 The Freshman Retreat (previously known as the 9th Grade Night of Reflection) is an afternoon retreat focused on developing the pillar of “Loving” in the Profile of a Graduate at the Time of Graduation.
 The talks given by upperclassmen at this event focus on ways in which God is calling students to be men of love in the particular relationships they are fostering as freshmen.
 Students are invited to reflect upon and discuss these friendships in the context of their overall development and men of faith and men for others.

-Freshmen should arrive at Jesuit between 1:30 p.m. and 2:00 p.m. and report to the side lobby of the auditorium (which can be accessed from the school yard).
-Freshmen will sit together according to theology classes in the front of the auditorium.
+Freshmen should arrive at Jesuit between 7:45 a.m. and 8:00 a.m. and report to the Tradition Courtyard.
+Freshmen will receive their meeting room assignment for the retreat upon arrival in the courtyard and should report there immediately.
 Faculty and upperclassmen will be on hand to instruct them where to sit.
-A pizza dinner will be provided during the evening.
+A pizza dinner will be provided lunch the retreat.

 Dress Code and Behavior